kovasap/mod_rng_free/README.md

 If a character still has AP and Fat remaining in the round, 2 AP + 5 Fat will be used to dodge the attack.
 In the future I might change the AP/Fat costs to scale off of attacker Matk and defender Mdef.
+It may also make sense for the dodge AP cost to scale with the AP cost of the attack, e.g. a 6 AP attack will cost 6 AP to dodge.

 If a character is shieldwalling, they cannot be hit.